seanbreckenridge/exobrain/tools/README.md

     - [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) to block ads
   - I use [`lynx`](https://www.lynxproject.org/) to do quick `duckduckgo` searches [without leaving the terminal](https://sean.fish/d/duck?dark)
 - I use [`newsboat`](https://newsboat.org/) RSS for youtube/news/blogs.
 I have a [script](https://sean.fish/d/youtube-user-id?dark) to grab a youtube users RSS feed, since youtube doesn't list that publicly. [`linkhandler`](https://sean.fish/d/linkhandler?dark) lets me open youtube videos from `newsboat` using [`mpvf`](https://github.com/seanbreckenridge/mpvf/) instead of visiting youtube in the browser
-- For system backups, I use [`a script`](https://github.com/seanbreckenridge/raspi-backup) which `rsync`'s a bunch of directories to my raspberry pi
+- For system backups, I use [SyncThing](https://github.com/syncthing/syncthing) to Sync important directories across all my computers, and to my NAS
 - to-do list - [`todotxt`](http://todotxt.org/) for todos, with a [rofi interface](https://sean.fish/d/todo-prompt?dark) as GUI, and [TUI](https://github.com/seanbreckenridge/full_todotxt) for adding todos.
 The TUI I wrote forces me to specify a `deadline` for each todo, which I then get notified by [this](https://github.com/seanbreckenridge/todotxt_deadline_notify), which runs on my server
 - [`calcurse`](https://github.com/lfos/calcurse) as a calendar, with my [`calcurse-load`](https://github.com/seanbreckenridge/calcurse-load) hooks to add Google Calendar and `todo.txt` to calcurse automatically
 - a heavily customized [`ranger`](https://github.com/ranger/ranger) as my file manager.
 See [`rifle.conf`](https://sean.fish/d/rifle.conf?dark) (file handler) and [`scope.sh`](https://sean.fish/d/scope.sh?dark) (previewer)